Mixed Boundary Value Problems on Cylindrical Domains: Introduction

 for $\D$ a first-order self-adjoint operator acting on the tangential variables and $\B_t$ a bounded accretive multiplication operator.
 The lateral boundary conditions are hidden in the domain of $\D$.
 Having rephrased as

-where $\B_0$ is independent of $t$ and corresponds to a $t$-independent coefficient tensor $A_0$ just in the same manner as $\B$ corresponds to $A$, it is tempting to solve by the semigroup formula $f_t = \e^{-\D \B_0} f_0$ if $\B = \B_0$ and then use maximal regularity methods to obtain $f$ via a Duhamel formula in the general case.
+where $\B_0$ is independent of $t$ and corresponds to a $t$-independent coefficient tensor $A_0$ just in the same manner as $\B$ corresponds to $A$, it is tempting to solve by the semigroup formula $f_t = \e^{- t \D \B_0} f_0$ if $\B = \B_0$ and then use maximal regularity methods to obtain $f$ via a Duhamel formula in the general case.
 However, since $\D \B_0$ will have positive and negative spectrum, the underlying evolution for $f$ will be forward on one part of $\L^2$ and backward on another part.
 In order to master the situation, we have to split $\L^2$ into spectral subspaces.

-In Section~\ref{Sec: Quadratic estimates for DB0} we establish boundedness of the spectral projections $E_0^\pm := \ind_{\IC^\pm}(\D \B_0)$, which is a highly delicate matter in general and would not have been available before the resolution of the Kato square root problem for elliptic systems with mixed boundary conditions acting on the cylinder base $\Omega$ only \cite{Darmstadt-KatoMixedBoundary, Laplace-Extrapolation}.
-In Section~\ref{Sec: Semigroup solutions to the first order equation}, which lies at the heart of this article, we present a careful analysis of the semigroup solutions $f_t = \e^{-\D \B_0} f_0$ to the first-order system for $\B = \B_0$.
+In Section~\ref{Sec: Quadratic estimates for DB0} we establish boundedness of the spectral projections $E_0^\pm := \ind_{\IC^\pm}(\D \B_0)$, which is a highly delicate matter in general and would not have been available before the resolution of the Kato square root problem for elliptic systems with mixed boundary conditions acting on the cylinder base $\Omega$ only.
+On smooth domains and bi-Lipschitz images thereof, the solution of this so-called Lions Problem is due to Axelsson, Keith, and M\textsuperscript{c}Intosh~\cite{AKM}.
+Their methods have been fine-tuned by Haller-Dintelmann, Tolksdorf, and the second author, who obtained the same result in the general geometric setup treated in the present article~\cite{Darmstadt-KatoMixedBoundary, Laplace-Extrapolation}.

+In Section~\ref{Sec: Semigroup solutions to the first order equation}, which lies at the heart of this article, we present a careful analysis of the semigroup solutions $f_t = \e^{- t \D \B_0} f_0$ to the first-order system for $\B = \B_0$.
 In particular, we identify them as elements of the natural solution spaces and prove Whitney average convergence as $t \to 0$ toward the data $f_0$.

 As for the extension to $t$-dependent coefficients with modified Carleson control, we can rely on the maximal regularity estimates for elliptic systems on the upper half space due to Ros\'{e}n and the first author \cite{AA-Inventiones}, which are mostly formulated on abstract function spaces and therefore hold for our setup as well.
 Hence, we shall be rather brief here and suggest to keep a copy of \cite{AA-Inventiones} handy as duplicated arguments will be omitted.
 Additionally, we will prove almost everywhere convergence of Whitney averages of solutions, which was left as an open problem in \cite{AA-Inventiones} and was partly resolved in \cite{AA-2, Auscher-Stahlhut_APriori}.
 The so-obtained \emph{a priori} estimates for weak solutions to $t$-dependent systems are presented in Section~\ref{Sec: Representation of solutions}.
 In the special case of $t$-independent coefficients $A = A_0$, they entail that the semigroup solutions investigated in Section~\ref{Sec: Semigroup solutions to the first order equation} are the only solutions to the first-order system $\partial_{t}f_t+ \D \B_0 f_t = 0$ satisfying the respective interior estimates on $\IR^+ \times \Omega$.